Anirvana-jp/content-ops-starter/content/pages/index.md

   - type: GenericSection
     subtitle: EARTHQUAKE ENGINEERING
     text: >
-      I am Anirban Chakraborty, a researcher specializing in earthquake engineering.
+      I am Anirban Chakraborty, a researcher who specializes in earthquake engineering.
 I am currently working as an associate faculty at Hosei University in Japan.
 I earned an M.E. degree in 2018 and a Ph.D. in 2021 from the Disaster Prevention Research Institute at Kyoto University in Japan.
 I developed Uncertainty Projected Mapping (UPM), a Bayesian-based spatial interpolation method for quantifying uncertainty in earthquake site-response maps.
 I also study the seismic response of mountains to ambient noise in search of topographical signatures.
     actions:
       - type: Link
         label: PROFILE